cmayron/Legal-Calculus/README.md

 ---

-# I. Purpose of LCES
+# I. Purpose of LCES Legal Calculus Educational System

 LCES is built for the real world — not the legal system as described in doctrine, and not the justice system as people hope it works.
 It is built for legal process as it is actually experienced: